davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

   - Here are all the methods that your class needs to support.
 Read each description carefully.
 After you've designed each method, write it in BlueJ, and test it vigorously before moving on!

-    - `getAmountFood` - Inputs nothing, and returns the current amount of food in the stomach.
+    - `getAmountFood` - Inputs nothing, and returns (doesn't print!) the current amount of food in the stomach.

-    - `getAmountDigested` - Inputs nothing, and returns the total amount of food that the stomach has digested.
+    - `getAmountDigested` - Inputs nothing, and returns (doesn't print! the total amount of food that the stomach has digested.

-    - `ingest` - This method accepts one input, and does not return a value.
+    - `ingest` - This method accepts one input, and does not `return` a value.
 Running this method causes the stomach to ingest the amount of food given in the input parameter, and this amount should be added to the current amount of food sitting in the stomach.

-    - `digest` - This method accepts no inputs and does not return a value.
+    - `digest` - This method accepts no inputs and does not `return` a value.
 Running it causes a random amount of the food that's currently in the stomach to be "digested" and pulled out of the stomach.
 For example, suppose there are 13 units of food in the stomach, and 30 units have been digested.
 Select a random number between 0 and 13 (see below on how) to digest.
 Let's say the random number, 6, is chosen.
 After the method is finished, the stomach should now contain 7 units of food ingested, with 36 units digested.

       - To write this method, you need to figure out how to ask Java to generate a random value. **Read on.** Java has a convenient built-in class called `Random`, and to use it, you need to import it into your code.
 Place this line at the very top of your class file, above the class header: